gicentre/elm-vegalite/docs/changeNotes.md

 ## Pending changes

-_The changes that relate to adding expression parameters (which form the majority of this update) are likely to form part of the major release supporting VegaLite 5.
-There are plans in VegaLite 5 to rationalise expression and selection support so until that is confirmed, the expression parameter changes below are subject to further change._
+_The changes that relate to adding expression parameters (which form the majority of this update) support the major release of VegaLite 5._

 ### TODO